NO’s Team Trevor Bonot using Iceman’s calming nature to their advantage in first Brier | TSN

 “I come off the ice and every reporter is all over me.
 What's this Iceman?”

-The name stuck thanks to Hackner’s stoic and emotionless nature on the ice.
+The name stuck thanks to Hackner’s stoic and emotionless demeanour on the ice.

 Hackner needed to insert some of that calmness into Team Bonot during January’s provincial final.